chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 1: As a site administrator, I can manage user accounts, including activating, deactivating, and deleting accounts, so that I can maintain the site's user base and security.

-I used the Code Institute template at the very beginning of my project.
-Once I got my Development Environment set up correctly and installed Django, I was able to create a superuser.
-Once configured properly, I was able to access the admin panel which would allow me to manage user accounts so that I could maintain and sites userbase and security.
+At the start of the project, the Code Institute template was utilized.
+After setting up the Development Environment and installing Django, a superuser was created.
+Proper configuration provided access to the admin panel, enabling the management of user accounts for site userbase and security maintenance.

 Here is an example of a class that Registers my blog posts with the admin panel: